kiankyars/kiankyars.github.io/_posts/2024-06-12-sae-board-game-eval.markdown

 <figure>
   <img src="/images/sae_board_game_eval/chess_3var_low_coverage.png" alt="Chess 3var plot">
   <figcaption>This 3 variable plot has the proxy metrics of L0 on the x-axis and Loss recovered on the Y axis, while color corresponds to the coverage score for Chess low-level BSPs.
 We differentiate between training methods with shapes.
-Every point is an SAE trained with different hyperparameters.</figcaption>
+Every point is an SAE trained with different hyperparameters.
+Note that TopK was not included in the original paper.</figcaption>
 </figure>

 Using our metrics, we can clearly differentiate between training methods and measure progress that is invisible to existing metrics.
 In this case, we typically see the best performance from SAEs trained with p-annealing, even though their performance is very similar to gated SAEs under proxy metrics.
 There are also parallel lines within training methods, representing SAEs trained with different expansion factors.
 These differences are also hiddden within existing metrics.

 <figure>
   <img src="/images/sae_board_game_eval/chess_2var_low_coverage.png" alt="Chess 2var plot">
-  <figcaption>In this scatter plot, we have L0 on the x-axis and coverage for Chess low-level BSPs on the y axis.</figcaption>
+  <figcaption>In this scatter plot, we have L0 on the x-axis and coverage for Chess low-level BSPs on the y axis.
+Note that TopK was not included in the original paper.</figcaption>
 </figure>

 ## Limitations